LTKSK/handgun_api/README.md

 # Please activate "mongodb" in your PC or Server.
 # This application will access to mongodb by pymongo.

-# and please check config/handgun_config.yml file.
+# and please rename config/handgun_config.example.yml => handgun_config.yml.
+# Then, modify handgun_config that you want.
+rename config\handgun_config.example.yml config\handgun_config.yml

+# or, on Linux
+mv ./config/handgun_config.example.yml config/handgun_config.yml

 # 'handgun_config.yml' has been described mongodb setting(now only described 'port' and 'host')
 # default port is '27017'. default host is 'localhost'